 Penland Gallery, first building on right as you enter the campus, Penland School of Crafts, Penland Road, Penland.
-Main Exhibition Gallery, Through May 1 - "This is a Photograph," exploring contemporary applications of photographic chemistry, co-curated by Dan Estabrook and Kathryn Gremley.
+Main Exhibition Gallery, Through June 4 - June 4 - 26 - "Conversation: Unspoken Language," a show of new work by ceramic sculptor Kensuke Yamada and mixedmedia artist Leigh Suggs.
+A reception will be held on June 4, from 4:30-6:30pm.
+Kensuke Yamada's six pieces are each titled "Swimmer."
+With large heads and squat bodies, they are a group of slightly unruly children, each of them preparing to take a plunge.
+Leigh Suggs refers to her pieces in the exhibition as "sculptural paper," which is surprising given that all of the pieces hang on the wall, and many of them are framed.
 Ongoing - Featuring works by Penland Instructors and affiliated artists.
 Hours: Tue.-Sat., 10am-5pm & Sun., noon-5pm.
 Contact: call Kathryn Gremley, at 828/765-6211 or at (www.penland.org).